pandacms/panda_cms/README.md

 The gem is available as open source under the terms of the [BSD-3-Clause License](https://opensource.org/licenses/bsd-3-clause).

 Copyright © 2024, Panda Software Limited.

-[^1]: You can of course use an existing Rails app, but on your head be it – we haven't tested this at all yet!